-For planning purposes, materiality for the Group, PCC Single entity and CC Single Entity for 2017/18 has been set at £5.2m, £2m & £5m respectively.
+For planning purposes, materiality for the PCC, Group and CC Single Entity for 2018/19 has been set at £1.9m, £5.6m & £5.5m respectively.
 This represents 2% of the Group and CC Single Entity's prior year gross expenditure on provision of services.
 Materiality for the PCC Single Entity has been set at 2% of the PCC Single Entity's prior year gross assets.
+Materiality for the Police Pension Fund has been set at 2% of the higher of the prior year contributions receivable/benefits payable of the Police Pension Fund.
+It will be reassessed throughout the audit process.

-Materiality will be reassessed throughout the audit process.
 We have provided supplemental information about audit materiality in Appendix D.